hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 Certain functions expect certain types - for instance ``+`` expects numbers as it parameters.

 :You Type: ``(+ 1 "two")``
-:Result: The functions throws an error and dumps you into the debugger.
+:Result: The function throws an error and dumps you into the debugger.

 This is in a window called \*backtrace\*.
 It is worth looking at the output in some detail.